tarrou/rhizome/hygiene-notes/gitNotes.md

 Then we push it to GitHub.

 '''shell
-git pull -u origin master
+git push -u origin master
 '''

 The `-u` stands for upstream, which I don't really understand.
 It forces a tracking update for already up-to-date files.